pikachust8811/GCP_Document/Jupyter_Scala/Readme.md

 lish@lab-jupyter-m:~$
 ```

 - Now, we check the Scala and Spark version of Apache toree.
-In our case, we use the lastest releases **v0.2.0-incubating-rc3** https://github.com/apache/incubator-toree/releases.
-We can find these information in [Makefile](https://github.com/apache/incubator-toree/blob/v0.2.0-incubating-rc3/Makefile).
+In our case, we use the latest releases **v0.2.0-incubating-rc3** https://github.com/apache/incubator-toree/releases.
+We can find this information in [Makefile](https://github.com/apache/incubator-toree/blob/v0.2.0-incubating-rc3/Makefile).
 If the version numbers are inconsistent, you can modify the Makefile and use **make release** to rebuild.

 ```sh
 ...